scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 The `begin()` API could throw `TransactionException` and `TransactionNotFoundException`.
 If you catch `TransactionException`, it indicates some failure (e.g., database failure and network error) happens during the transaction, so you should cancel the transaction or retry the transaction after the failure or error is fixed.
-If you catch `TransactionNotFoundException`, it indicates the transaction is not found, but it's retryable, so you can retry the transaction.
+If you catch `TransactionNotFoundException`, it indicates beginning a transaction fails, but it's retryable.
+So you can retry the transaction in this case.

 Although not illustrated in the sample code, the `join()` API could also throw a `TransactionException` and `TransactionNotFoundException`.
 And the way to handle them is the same as the `begin()` API.